redox-os/website/content/news/this-month-250831.md

 - (build) Wildan Mubarok fixed the meta-packages
 - (build) Wildan Mubarok fixed the `make clean` command
 - (build) Wildan Mubarok fixed a GNU Make misconfiguration in the Podman Build on MacOS
-- (build) Wildan Mubarok improved the performance of the `make rebuild` command by 50% or more by caching automatic dependencies
+- (build) Wildan Mubarok improved the performance of the `make rebuild` command by 50% or more by caching recipe dependencies
 - (build) Wildan Mubarok disabled the `rustdoc` installation in Podman to reduce the setup time
 - (build) Wildan Mubarok did a cleanup on Cookbook
 - (build) Ribbon simplified the `dev` variant configuration with meta-packages